 - A. Basic standard.
-Health information is considered de-identified (i.e., not individually identifiable) under the Privacy and Security Rules if it does not identify an individual and CASE has no reasonable basis to believe it can be used to identify an individual.
-De-identified information is not PHI and therefore the requirements of the rules do not apply to such information. - B. De-identifying information.
-CASE may de-identify information in two ways: - 1. if a person with appropriate knowledge and experience applying generally accepted statistical and scientific principles and methods for rendering information not individually identifiable makes a determination, and documents the analysis, that the risk is very small that the information could be used, either by itself or in combination with other available information, by anticipated recipients to identify a subject of the information; or employers, or household members, and CASE has no actual knowledge that the information could be used alone or in combination to identify a subject of the information.
+Health information is considered de-identified (i.e., not individually identifiable) under the Privacy and Security Rules if it does not identify an individual and CWRU has no reasonable basis to believe it can be used to identify an individual.
+Deidentified information is not PHI and therefore the requirements of the rules do not apply to such information. - B. De-identifying information.
+CWRU may de-identify information in two ways: - 1. if a person with appropriate knowledge and experience applying generally accepted statistical and scientific principles and methods for rendering information not individually identifiable makes a determination, and documents the analysis, that the risk is very small that the information could be used, either by itself or in combination with other available information, by anticipated recipients to identify a subject of the information; or - 2. if CWRU removes from the information all items on a list of specified identifying information about the individual or their relatives, employers, or household members, and CWRU has no actual knowledge that the information could be used alone or in combination to identify a subject of the information. - C. Use of PHI to create de-identified information.
+CWRU may use PHI to create deidentified information or may disclose PHI to a business associate for such purpose, whether or not the de-identified information will be used by CWRU. - D. Re-identification.
+If de-identified information is re-identified at some point by CWRU, it becomes subject to the Privacy and Security Rules again and may only be used or disclosed in compliance with the Privacy and Security Rules and CWRU's Policies and Procedures. - E. Limited data set.
+CWRU may use PHI, or disclose PHI to a business associate, for the creation of a limited data set.
+A limited data set may be used or disclosed only for the purposes of research, public health, or health care operations, so long as CWRU enters into a data use agreement with the recipient of the limited data set. - 1.

-2. if CASE removes from the information all items on a list of specified identifying information about the individual or his or her relatives,

-- C. Use of PHI to create de-identified information.
-CASE may use PHI to create deidentified information, or may disclose PHI to a business associate for such purpose, whether or not the de-identified information will be used by CASE. - D. Re-identification.
-If de-identified information is re-identified at some point by CASE, it becomes subject to the Privacy and Security Rules again and may only be used or disclosed in compliance with the Privacy and Security Rules and CASE's Policies and Procedures. - E. Limited data set.
-CASE may use PHI, or disclose PHI to a business associate, for the creation of a limited data set.
-A limited data set may be used or disclosed only for the purposes of research, public health, or health care operations, so long as CASE enters into a data use agreement with the recipient of the limited data set. - 1.
 A limited data set is PHI that excludes specified direct or "facial" identifiers of the individual or of relatives, employers, or household members of the individual. - 2.
-A data use agreement between CASE and the limited data set recipient must: - a. establish the permitted uses and disclosures of such information by the limited data set recipient; - b. prohibit the limited data set recipient's use or disclosure of the information in a manner that would violate the Privacy and Security Rules if done by CASE; - c. establish who is permitted to use or receive the limited data set; and - d. provide that the limited data set recipient will:
+A data use agreement between CWRU and the limited data set recipient must: - a. establish the permitted uses and disclosures of such information by the limited data set recipient;

-- i. not use or further disclose the information other than as permitted by the data use agreement or as otherwise required by law; - ii. use appropriate safeguards to prevent use or disclosure of the information other than as provided for by the data use agreement; - iii. report to CASE any use or disclosure of the information not provided for by its data use agreement of which it becomes aware; - iv. ensure that any agents, including a subcontractor, to whom it provides the limited data set, agrees to the same restrictions and conditions that apply to the limited data set recipient with respect to such information; and - v. not identify the information or contact the individuals.
+- b. prohibit the limited data set recipient's use or disclosure of the information in a manner that would violate the Privacy and Security Rules if done by CWRU; - c. establish who is permitted to use or receive the limited data set; and - d. provide that the limited data set recipient will: - i. not use or farther disclose the information other than as permitted by the data use agreement or as otherwise required by law; - ii. use appropriate safeguards to prevent use or disclosure of the information other than as provided for by the data use agreement; - iii. report to CWRU any use or disclosure of the information not provided for by its data use agreement of which it becomes aware; - iv. ensure that any agents, including a subcontractor, to whom it provides the limited data set, agrees to the same restrictions and conditions that apply to the limited data set recipient with respect to such information; and - v. not identify the information or contact the individuals.